 Carolyn’s honors include: RSA Fellowship, Salon for Global Content Steering Committee, The Playwrights Union Member, Shubert Fellowship, Aspen Ideas Festival Scholar, Disquiet International Short Play Award, “Best Playwright” Award in The Looking Glass Theatre’s Writer/Director Forum, Filmaka.com grant, two A.E.
-Hotchner Playwriting Awards, the Leota Diesel Ashton Playwriting Prize, the Howard Nemerov Writing Scholarship, and the Riceland Rice/Hispanic Broadcasting Corporation Scholarship.
+Hotchner Playwriting Awards, and the Leota Diesel Ashton Playwriting Prize.
+She is Co-chair of Washington University in St. Louis’ Hollywood Alumni Society.

-Carolyn is an alum of the NBC Page Program and Women in Film Mentorship Program, and Shakespeare at the Globe Theatre Program.
+Carolyn is an alum of the NBC Page Program, Women in Film Mentorship Program, and Shakespeare at the Globe Theatre Program.
 She has a B.A. in Drama from Washington University in St. Louis and an M.F.A. in Dramatic Writing from Carnegie Mellon University.
 She is represented by Doorie Lee at 42 and Bob Getman at Jackoway Austen Tyerman.